 Options outside of your subject

-If, having got to this stage, you're not sure that you want to use your Computer Science anymore, don't despair!
+If, having got to this stage, you're not sure that you want to use your Computer Science subject anymore, don't despair!
 You have many skills and experiences that are highly valuable to employers and you can choose from the huge range of graduate jobs on offer, from structured training with large financial services firms to analysing policy for governmental departments.
 The key is to think of the skills you have and enjoy using, and explore occupations that use them to suggest possible alternatives.
 Your numerical and problem-solving skills will be popular with many employers.
-For information on different types of jobs, explore the occupational profiles on the Prospects.ac.uk.
+For information on different types of jobs, explore the job profiles on Prospects.ac.uk.

-Management consulting, which involves helping organisations to solve problems and improve business performance, values the high level research and problem-solving skills of PhD students, and some companies, such as Mckinsey and The Boston Consulting group, have specific entry routes for PhD students.
+Management consulting, which involves helping organisations to solve problems and improve business performance, values the high-level research and problem-solving skills of PhD students, and some companies, such as McKinsey and The Boston Consulting group, have specific entry routes for PhD students.

 Some key resources to help you research career options for computer scientists:

-- British Interactive Media Association
+- British Interactive Media Association (BIMA)

 - Institution of Analysts and Programmers

-- Socitm – a Society of IT Professionals.
+- Socitm – a Society of IT Professionals

-- TargetJobs IT and Technology.
+- TARGETjobs IT and Technology

 Where to look for jobs in Computer Science